hstairs/enhsp/README.md

 In the folder you can find also two files of the results collected, which slightly differs (from a merely quantitatively standpoint) from the one presented in the paper.

+##New functions

+Support for conditional effects in the AIBR heuristic

 #Limitation and Known Caveats

 The planner is an experimental tool developed as a proof of concepts to verify empirically some of the results obtained during our research activities.
 This means that there could be bugs, or things that need better optimisation, refinement so on and so forth.
 If you use the planner, *please let me know*!
 I am gonna also start to collect all the known issues in the following list: